t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 And the similar concept of Fog computing from Open Fog Consortium is 'A horizontal, system-level architecture that distributes computing, storage, control and networking functions closer to the users along a cloud-to-thing continuum' {{OpenFog}}.
 Based on these definitions, we can summarize a general philosophy of Edge computing as "Distribute the required functions close to users and data".

-# Challenges for IoT and Impacts of Edge Computing
+# Challenges for IoT and Impacts of Edge Computing {#sec-challenges}

 As the IoT is maturing, systems are converging, deployments are growing, and IoT technology is used with more and more demanding applications such as industrial, automotive, or healthcare.
 This leads to new challenges for the IoT.